cakephp/authentication/docs/en/authenticators.rst

     <?= $this->Form->control('remember_me', ['type' => 'checkbox']);

 After logging in, if the checkbox was checked you should see a ``CookieAuth`` cookie in your browser dev tools.
-The cookie stores the username field, and a hashed token, that is used to reauthenticate later.
+The cookie stores the username field and a hashed token that is used to reauthenticate later.

 Events
 ======